Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-rbf](https://github.com/dongli/fortran-rbf): implementation of radial basis functions (RBF), by dongli

+[Mean-preserving interpolation (mp-interp)](https://github.com/pjbartlein/mp-interp): implements four approaches for mean-preserving interpolation as might be applied, for example, to the interpolation of pseudo-daily values from monthly means, that when averaged, reproduce those monthly means, by Pat Bartlein

 [NdSpline](https://github.com/Takayuki-Miyagi/NdSpline): multidimensional spline interpolation based on the B-spline method, by Takayuki Miyagi.
 For details, see G. D. Knott, [Interpolating cubic splines](https://www.springer.com/us/book/9781461270928), Springer 2000.

 [PCHIP](https://github.com/jacobwilliams/PCHIP): piecewise cubic Hermite interpolation of data, by Jacob Williams.
 It features software to produce a monotone and "visually pleasing" interpolant to monotone data.